 Understanding New Market Tax Credits: Which Projects Are Eligible for Funding Support?

-Navigating the New Markets Tax Credit (NMTC) program requires understanding a complex framework of eligibility criteria that determine which projects can access this valuable financing tool.
-While the program’s mission—stimulating economic growth in distressed communities—provides general guidance, specific regulatory requirements define precisely which businesses, projects, and activities qualify for support.
-For developers, business owners, and community organizations seeking NMTC financing, clarity about eligibility requirements saves time, focuses planning efforts, and increases the likelihood of securing funding.
+Navigating the New Markets Tax Credit (NMTC) program requires understanding eligibility criteria that determine which projects can access this valuable financing tool.
+For developers, business owners, and community organizations seeking NMTC financing, clarity about eligibility requirements saves time and increases the likelihood of securing funding.

 The Foundational Framework of NMTC Eligibility

 The NMTC program operates through Community Development Entities (CDEs) that receive allocation authority from the Community Development Financial Institutions (CDFI) Fund.
 These CDEs deploy capital into Qualified Active Low-Income Community Businesses (QALICBs) operating within designated low-income communities.
-Understanding eligibility therefore requires examining three interconnected components: geographic requirements, business qualification standards, and prohibited business activities.
+Understanding eligibility requires examining geographic requirements, business qualification standards, and prohibited business activities.

 Geographic Eligibility Requirements

-Before examining specific project types, understanding geographic eligibility proves essential.
-Projects must be located in qualified census tracts meeting one of two criteria: either a poverty rate of at least 20 percent, or median family income not exceeding 80 percent of the area median.
-These geographic parameters ensure NMTC investments flow to genuinely distressed communities rather than affluent areas.
+Projects must be located in qualified census tracts that meet one of two criteria: a poverty rate of at least 20% or a median family income not exceeding 80% of the area median.
+These geographic parameters ensure NMTC investments flow to genuinely distressed communities.

-Additionally, businesses located outside these tracts may still qualify if they can demonstrate that at least 50 percent of their employees, sales, or services involve low-income communities or low-income persons.
+Additionally, businesses located outside these tracts may still qualify if they can demonstrate that at least 50% of their employees, sales, or services involve low-income communities or low-income persons.
 This flexibility recognizes that businesses sometimes need locations outside distressed areas for operational reasons while still serving those communities meaningfully.

 Manufacturing and Production Facilities